 Vibrio bacteria occur naturally in many marine environments, BUT they are not related to pollution.
 Although most Vibrios are benign, many are pathogenic.
-Two of these pathogenic species, Vibrio parahaemolyticus (V.p.) and Vibrio vulnificus (V.v.) have been associated with human illness.
-According to the latest statistics, less than one percent of food-borne illness is related to Vibrio, while the vast majority are associated with vegetable, chicken and meat products.
+Two of these pathogenic species, Vibrio parahaemolyticus (V.p.) and Vibrio vulnificus (V.v.) continue to be mixed up in news reports of human illness.

 Brochures for Consumers, Harvesters and Shippers on Keeping Shellfish Safe

 The official training curriculum for Rhode Island shellfish growers and harvesters, updated regularly.
 This pdf of a PowerPoint presentation covers Rhode Island Dept. of Environmental Management/ Interstate Shellfish Sanitation Conference regulations, Vibrio risks and rules, and aquaculture-specific concerns.